manocodes/google-cloud-experiments/docs/databases/bigtable.md

   - Correct design prevents "hotspotting" (uneven distribution of traffic).
   - **Anti-patterns**: Domain names (front-heavy), Sequential IDs/Timestamps at start of key.
   - **Patterns**: Reverse domain names, Salting, Hashing, Field promotion.
+  - **Tool**: **Key Visualizer**.
+Essential tool to analyze usage patterns and find hotspots.
 - **Storage**: Separation of processing (nodes) and storage (Colossus).
 Resizing Cluster is fast (no data movement needed).
+- **Disk Type**: SSD (Standard choice, high performance) or HDD (Large archival data, rarely accessed, cheaper).
+Cannot start with HDD and switch to SSD later easily.

 ## Traps & "Gotchas"
 1. **Not for SQL**: No joins, no complex transactions, no secondary indexes (historically - barely supported now but avoid for exam logic, assume minimal indexing).
 2. **Cost**: Minimum node count (usually 1 or 3 for prod) makes it pricey for tiny datasets.
 Not for storing a "ToDo list" app.
+3. **Hotspotting**: A monotonically increasing key (e.g., `Timestamp` at the START of the key) will write all new data to ONE single node.
+This is a disaster.
+DO NOT DO THIS.
-3. **Small Data**: Don't use Bigtable for < 1 TB of data unless you have extremly high throughput requirements.
+4. **Small Data**: Don't use Bigtable for < 1 TB of data unless you have extremely high throughput requirements.
 Use Firestore or SQL instead.

 ## Important Points / Exam Clues
 - Keywords: "Hadoop", "HBase", "IoT", "AdTech", "Timeseries", "Low Latency", "High Throughput", "Flat schema", "Wide-column".